Yash621/ruby-script/README.md

 ## Steps to get you PERSONAL_ACESS_TOKEN
 - Go to your account settings
-- naviagate to developer settings in the bottom left menu
+- navigate to developer settings in the bottom left menu
 - select personal acess token from the left menu
 - generate your perosnal access token